Harwelden Mansion: Ownership

 In 2019, the building is owned by Tulsa-native businesswoman Teresa Knox and her husband, Ivan Acosta.
 In May 2018, they purchased the mansion for $2.9 million and spent millions more during a two-year renovation.

 The Harwelden Mansion is the sister property to The Church Studio and often houses celebrity artists that perform or record at the studio such as Kenny Loggins, Air Supply and Trace Adkins.

 Programming

 The historic mansion now serves as an event center, wedding venue, and bed and breakfast.
 The Harwelden Mansion offers various programming including traditional English Afternoon Tea and historic tours.

-The Harwelden Mansion is rented for filming and has been used by A&E, Discovery Channel, SiriusXM Radio, ABC Network, Mike Rowe, and various television channels.
+The Harwelden Mansion is rented for filming and has been used by A&E, Discovery Channel, SiriusXM, ABC Network, Mike Rowe, and various television channels.

 Following the purchase of the mansion by Knox, a historic mailbox was stolen from the building but has since been replaced.